pieChartsAreLies/WhisperNotes/README.md

      - Save everything to your journal directory

 5. **Customizing Settings**:
-   - Click on the Voice Typer icon in the menu bar
+   - Click on the WhisperNotes icon in the menu bar
    - Select "Output Settings" to configure:
      - Transcription output file location
      - Journal directory location